 It’s important to remember that lab created diamonds are not the same thing as cubic zirconia’s.

-Cubic zirconia is made with a mineral called zirconium dioxide and the final stone has a hardness level of 8.25 (compared to a diamond’s 10).
+Cubic zirconia is made with a mineral called zirconium dioxide and the final stone has a hardness level of 8.25 (again, diamonds are 10).

-When people often speak of “fake diamonds” they’re usually talking about CZs, which were popularized in the consumer market by the Swarovski company.
+When people often speak of “fake diamonds” they’re usually talking about CZs, which were popularized in the consumer market by Swarovski & Pandora.

 In terms of the refractive index, CZs rate at 2.2, whereas diamonds rate 2.42.